 - February 1st- Final Thesis submitted to Mentor for revisions

-- March 1st - Final Revised Thesis (including checklist) submitted to the Honors College
+- March 1st - Final Revised Thesis (including a final update on your e-space profile) submitted to the Honors College

 - September 15th- Final Thesis submitted to Mentor for revisions

-- October 15th - Final Revised Thesis (including checklist) submitted to the Honors College
+- October 15th - Final Revised Thesis (including a final update on your e-space profile) submitted to the Honors College

 Thesis Research Grant